Ezekiel Emanuel: Opposition to legalization of euthanasia (1997)

 Emanuel said that legalizing euthanasia, as was done in the Netherlands, might be counterproductive, in that it would decrease support for pain management and mental health care.
 However, Emanuel does support the use of Medical Directives to allow patients to express their wishes when they can no longer communicate.
 Ezekiel, and his former wife Linda Emanuel, an M.D.
 Ph.D. bioethicist and geriatrician, created the Medical Directive, which is described as more specific and extensive than previous living wills and is a third generation Advance Directive.
 He claims the Hippocratic Oath debunks the theory that opposition to euthanasia is modern.
 Emanuel said that for the vast majority of dying patients, "legalizing euthanasia or physician-assisted suicide would be of no benefit.
 To the contrary, it would be a way of avoiding the complex and arduous efforts required of doctors and other health-care providers to ensure that dying patients receive humane, dignified care."
 Emanuel said that a historical review of opinions on euthanasia from ancient Greece to now "suggests an association between interest in legalizing euthanasia and moments when Social Darwinism and raw individualism, free markets and wealth accumulation, and limited government are celebrated."

-Emanuel said that it is a myth that most patients who want to die choose euthanasia because they are in extreme pain.
-He said that in his own experience, "those with pain are more likely than others to oppose physician-assisted suicide and euthanasia."
-He said that patients were more likely to want euthanasia because of "depression and general psychological distress ... a loss of control or of dignity, of being a burden, and of being dependent."
-He also said that the kind of legalized euthanasia practiced in the Netherlands would lead to an ethical "slippery slope" which would make it easier for doctors to rationalize euthanasia when it would save them the trouble of cleaning bedpans and otherwise caring for patients who want to live.
-He said that legalized euthanasia in the Netherlands did not adhere to all the legal guidelines, and that some newborns were euthanised even though they could not possibly have given the legally required consent.
-As Emanuel said, "The Netherlands studies fail to demonstrate that permitting physician-assisted suicide and euthanasia will not lead to the nonvoluntary euthanasia of children, the demented, the mentally ill, the old, and others.
-Indeed, the persistence of abuse and the violation of safeguards, despite publicity and condemnation, suggest that the feared consequences of legalization are exactly its inherent consequences."
-Emanuel also expressed the concern that budgetary pressures might be used to justify euthanasia if it were legal.